Braalfa/Donkey-Kong/readme.txt

+## Summary

+This is the original Donkey Kong game, now with Python!

+## Instructions

-Utilizar Python 3.7
+- Use Python 3.7
-Ejecutar el programa desde el archivo main.py
+- Ejecutar el programa desde el archivo main.py